Sztakler/Sztakler/README.md

 # Hello there! 👋

 Hi, I'm Krystian.
-I'm a web and game developer working with my close friends in Kiki/Bouba Game Studio.
+I'm a web and game developer working with my close friends in [Kiki/Bouba Team](https://github.com/Kiki-Bouba-Team).
 Feel free to take a look at my [portfolio](https://sztakler.github.io/portfolio/) 😉

 ## What is going on lately?